 Yes, these are the absolute best way to enjoy chicken tacos!
 Yes, they are ridiculously easy!
-And yes, I did just post another taco recipe last week: Sheet Pan Shrimp Tacos.
+And yes, I am obsessed with creating delicious taco recipes.

 What is Chicken Tinga?
 I’m glad you asked.
 Because honestly guys, this Mexican food loving girl born and raised in California didn’t even know what it really was until last month.
 Not going to hold anything back here.
 After a double header baseball game in Richmond, VA, we decided to eat out at the closest and authentic sounding/looking Mexican restaurant we could find.

 But but.
 The best part about this gem of a restaurant?
 They had an entire section of “Mexican bowls”.
 Totally my jam.
 One of the dinner options was chicken tinga with lots of vegetables over a bed of rice.
 They also served you a nice portion of guacamole, and a Mexican salad.